cap-js/docs/java/cds-data.md

 In simple cases, you may use the element and its type to limit the visitor so that it observes only elements having a certain annotation or having a certain common type, for example, only numbers.

-For example, if you compare a collection of books to find out of there is a differences in it, but you are only interested in authors, you can write a filter using the entity type that is either the target of some association or the parent of the current element.
+If you compare a collection of books to find out of there is a differences in it, but you are only interested in authors, you can write a filter using the entity type that is either the target of some association or the parent of the current element.

 ```java